 One of the main reasons against having one of these nights (besides the damage to your liver) is that it leads to something else you want to avoid/sacrifice these next two weeks…

 I feel like a hypocrite writing this, because I am no stranger to a nice relaxing Sunday.
 This coming Sunday, I am going to wake up early and try to get a good 4 hours of high quality LSAT studying done before heading off to a BBQ.
 Again, this is no heroic act, but it is certainly tempting to sleep in late, squeeze out a few practice problems, and then go off and enjoy the weekend.
 Again, just think of how good you’ll feel when you rock the LSAT on June 7th, giving you the entire summer to be proud of yourself.
 Or to retake the course.
 But definitely one or the other.

 [Editor’s Note: In the original draft of this post, Rod did not write a fifth update, which we found interesting, since his title remained “Top Five Sacrifices Before the LSAT”.]

-I really want to know how studying is going out there for all of you, and I hope that you are finishing strong, not like this guy.
+I really want to know how studying is going out there for all of you, and I hope that you are finishing strong!